 Located on 11/15, Captain’s Garden Kovil Street, this is honestly the most impressive temple you will see in Colombo.
 It’s a Hindu temple, with very detailed and incredibly colorful artwork, both inside and outside.

 PRACTICAL INFORMATION: You can get inside this temple for free, but beware of the opening hours, which are from 6:00 to 10:30 am and from 4:30 to 6:00 or 7:00 pm.

 Walk around the Fort

 The Fort area is overall one of the most interesting places to visit in Colombo.
-Most of the old buildings there belong to the Dutch and British colonial times – when this part of town really was a fort.
+Most of the old buildings in the area belong to the Dutch and British colonial times – when this part of town really was a fort.
 Next to them, you’ll find some very modern buildings – so the overall feeling you get is that of a very eclectic place.

 Places of interest inside the Fort include Old Galle Buck Lighthouse, which was built in 1954 and from where you can enjoy nice views of the ocean and the harbor; the Clock Tower, which actually used to be a lighthouse and was built in 1857; Central Point, which dates back to 1914, is the biggest building in the area and has been beautifully renovated; and Lloyd’s Building, which dates back to 1908.

 Enjoy some down time at the Old Dutch Hospital